 Is smoking allowed on the premises?

-Can I bring food into the Botanical Center?
+Can I bring food to the Botanical Center?

 Does my Roger Williams Park Zoo Membership get me free admission?

 The RWP Botanical Center is owned by the City and the RWP Zoo is a separate entity; therefore, we do not have reciprocal memberships.